AY2324S1-CS2103T-W12-3/tp/docs/UserGuide.md

 * The `INDEX` must be a _positive integer_ 1, 2, 3, …

 **Successful command:**
-print “Application to (Company name) has been deleted.”
+print “Deleted Job: COMPANY; Role: ROLE; Status: STATUS; Deadline: DEADLINE; Industry: INDUSTRY”

 **Failed command:**
-print “Error: ” and error message for:
+print "Invalid command format!
+delete: Deletes the job identified by the index number used in the displayed job list.

-* `INDEX` is not a positive integer: “Index must be a positive integer.”
+Parameters: INDEX (must be a positive integer)
+Example: delete 1"

-* `INDEX` is larger than list size: “No such company at index (`INDEX`).”
+* `INDEX` is larger than list size: “The job index provided is invalid”

 **Examples:**